abhishek-403/cheatcode/Readme.md

 # CheatCode

 **CheatCode** is an interactive web application designed to provide quick access to programming cheat sheets and code snippets.
-Built using modern web technologies, it aims to be a valuable resource for developers seeking fast solutions and code references.

 ## 🚀 Features

 - Access to a variety of programming cheat sheets.
 - Search functionality to quickly find specific code snippets.
 - User-friendly interface for easy navigation.
-- Responsive design for seamless use on both desktop and mobile devices.

 ## 🧱 Technologies Used